THIS DATE IN HISTORY: Jan. 21

 1945: The Boston Bruins set an NHL record for the fastest four goals by one team during a 14-3 victory against the New York Rangers at Boston Garden.
 The Bruins score four times in a span of 1:20 in the second period, a mark that still stands.
 Bill Thoms scores at 6:34, Frank Mario at 7:08 and 7:27, and Ken Smith at 7:54.

 1985: Dionne scores a first-period goal against the Edmonton Oilers.
 It's the 611th of his NHL career, moving him past Bobby Hull into third place on the all-time list.
 Dionne is one of seven Kings to score in the first two periods, but the Oilers after trailing 7-3 in the third for an 8-7 win at Northlands Coliseum.

 1986: Denis Potvin ties Bobby Orr's record for defensemen by scoring his 270th NHL goal.
 His goal at 15:48 of the second period proves to be the game-winner in the New York Islanders' 7-3 victory against the Philadelphia Flyers at Nassau Coliseum.

-2004: The Minnesota Wild set an NHL record for the two fastest goals by one team when Jim Dowd and Richard Park score three seconds apart in a 4-2 victory against the Blackhawks at Xcel Energy center.
+2004: The Minnesota Wild set an NHL record for the fastest two goals by one team when Jim Dowd and Richard Park score three seconds apart in a 4-2 victory against the Blackhawks at Xcel Energy Center.
 Dowd breaks a 2-2 tie when he beats Craig Anderson at 19:44 of the third period.
 Park scores into an empty net at 19:47.